ObjectDB Database Search

 ORDER BY clause (JPQL / Criteria API)

-Criteria Queries The CriteriaQuery interface provides methods for setting the ORDER BY clause ... (c. get ("population"))); Unlike other methods for setting criteria query clauses - the orderBy
+queries The CriteriaQuery interface provides methods for setting the ORDER BY clause.
+For example ... . get ("population"))); Unlike other methods for setting criteria query clauses, the orderBy method accepts

 jakarta.persistence.metamodel.IdentifiableType